 Cultivating a diverse talent pipeline with an emphasis on investigative journalism, audience development and engagement is essential in propelling the nonprofit sector’s ongoing innovation and growth.
 Each partnership brings interns and fellows with different skills and experiences to the table.
 Explore our partnerships below.

-The Craig Newmark Graduate School of Journalism at CUNY and INN are teaming up to connect graduate students from the school’s “Newmark J-Corps” program with INN member organizations for eight-week summer internships in 2023.
+The Craig Newmark Graduate School of Journalism at CUNY and INN are teaming up to connect graduate students from the school’s “Newmark J-Corps” program with INN member organizations for eight-week summer internships in 2024.
 In CUNY’s 16-month graduate school, these students specialize in at least one media format — print, video, broadcast TV, documentary, photo, audio or data journalism.
-There are also interns who are participating in the school’s master’s programs in bilingual (Spanish + English).
+There are also interns who are participating in the school’s master’s programs in bilingual reporting (Spanish + English).
 For non-profit news organizations that are unable to support a paid intern, the school has a 1:1 stipend match program for a limited number of newsrooms.

 The GNI Fellowship in Digital Marketing connects INN member news organizations with recent college graduates who have completed a digital apprenticeship at COOP, an initiative that equips low-income and first-generation graduates of public colleges with the digital skills and peer connections they need to overcome underemployment.
 Fellows hold full-time, 6-month paid positions working on community engagement, digital marketing, digital communications and audience growth.
 Mentorship is a critical component of this fellowship, and host organizations should have a full-time staff member dedicated to digital strategy who will guide the fellow’s work.
 Past fellows worked on growing social media reach, streamlining workflows across platforms and designing surveys to improve newsletter readership engagement.
 Participating newsrooms will be reimbursed up to $30,000 per fellow toward salary and payroll expenses.
 Read more about the program here.